magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-kubernetes.md

 ```

 {{< note title="Note!" >}}
 In this setup Vamp is deliberately configured to initiate exposure of all gateway and VGA ports.
-That would not be the case if default and recommended setting is used.
+This would not be the case if the default and recommended setting are used.
 {{< /note >}}

-We can access our `sava` service on `http://104.155.24.47:9050`
+Now we can access our `sava` service on `http://104.155.24.47:9050`

-Default Kubernetes service type can be set in configuration: `vamp.container-driver.kubernetes.service-type`, possible values are `LoadBalancer` or `NodePort`.
+The default Kubernetes service type can be set in configuration: `vamp.container-driver.kubernetes.service-type`, possible values are `LoadBalancer` or `NodePort`.

-We can also access using virtual hosts.
+We can also access gateways using virtual hosts.
 Vamp Gateway Agent service is on IP `146.148.22.145` in this example, so:
 ```bash
 curl --resolve 9050.sava-1-0.vamp:80:146.148.22.145 -v http://9050.sava-1-0.vamp
 ```